This buying guide will help you:

 - A measurement of an AC waveform of the highest peak-to-peak voltage present on the waveform.
 A properly synthesized 120V nominal AC waveform will have a peak voltage (also known as "peak-to-peak" voltage) of approximately 170V.

 - Point of Use

-- As applied to power protection, point of use protectors are placed near equipment, as opposed to placement at branch circuits or utility power entrances.
-Plug in surge protectors, voltage regulators and UPS systems provide point-of-use protection; since the protected equipment plugs directly into the power protection device.
-The use of remote panel-mount whole circuit protectors does not take the place of point-of-use protection; since it's estimated that more than 60% of surges present in a typical computer circuit are generated from equipment interaction occurring downstream of major power distribution panels.
+- As applied to power protection, point-of-use protectors are placed near equipment, as opposed to placement at branch circuits or utility power entrances.
+Plug-in surge protectors, voltage regulators and UPS systems provide point-of-use protection since the protected equipment plugs directly into the power protection device.
+The use of remote panel-mount whole circuit protectors does not take the place of point-of-use protection, as it's estimated that more than 60% of surges present in a typical computer circuit are generated from equipment interaction occurring downstream of major power distribution panels.